About European Stroke Organisation (ESO)

 The European Stroke Organisation (ESO) is a pan-European society of stroke researchers and physicians, national and regional stroke societies and lay organisations that was founded in December 2007.
 The ESO is an NGO comprised of individual and organisational members.

-The ESO provides assistance in achieving this goal and in harmonising stroke management across the whole of Europe and taking action to reduce the burden of stroke regionally and globally.
-Europe allied against stroke.
+ESO serves as the voice of stroke in Europe, harmonising stroke management across the whole of Europe and taking action to reduce the burden of stroke regionally and globally.

 The Mission of the ESO

 The mission of the ESO is to reduce the burden of stroke.

 ESO aims to improve stroke care by providing medical education to healthcare professionals and the lay public.
 By offering best practice approaches, the ESO’s goal is to harmonise stroke management in Europe.
 ESO works as the voice of stroke in Europe to bring about political change.
 The ESO focuses on European level projects while working toward global solutions.